ebarbudo/MappingSPSCGRA/README.md

  ## Constrains Specification File

  Another feauture of the tool is the capability of choosing an specific hardware resource for a given task.
 We are able to allocate manually tasks so the mapping algorithm will deal with the remaining tasks.
-This is done throug a constrains specification file (txt file) with the following format
+This is done through a constrains specification file (txt file) with the following format

 ![cons](https://user-images.githubusercontent.com/35706145/118012349-911a3b80-b316-11eb-96d7-005456ba689b.png)